intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

   ```

 ### A quick example
 Next step you can start play with a real LLM.
-We use [phi-1.5](https://huggingface.co/microsoft/phi-1_5) which only has 1.3B parameters. as an example to show how to run the model with bigdl-llm on windows.
-Here we we provide `demo.py` and you can run it with `python demo.py`.
+We use [phi-1.5](https://huggingface.co/microsoft/phi-1_5) (an 1.3B model) for demostration.
+You can copy/paste the following code in a python script and run it.
-> Note that transformer version should match the model you want to use.
-For example, here we use transformers 4.37.0 to run the demo.
+> Note: to use phi-1.5, you may need to update your transformer version to 4.37.0.
 > ```
-> pip install transformers==4.37.0
+> pip install -U transformers==4.37.0
 > ```
 ```python
 import torch